OzzyGoylusun/Python.-Exploration-of-All-Nobel-Prize-Winners-and-Intriguing-Hidden-Patterns/README.md

 ### Exploratory Data Analysis

-EDA involved exploring the nobel prize data to answer key questions, such as:
+EDA involved exploring the Nobel Prize data to answer key questions, such as:

 1. What has been the most commonly awarded gender and birth country up to date?
 2. What has been the proportion of US-born winners per decade?